git-tarunkp/aeroclub_website/README.md

 >club abouts
 and others.
 this website also contains admin section were admin can add and remove projects, add and remove members,and can maintain their website.
-(This projects contains APIs for CRUD opretions) login for admin is also provided in the website for admin section.
+(This projects contains APIs for CRUD operetions) login for admin is also provided in the website for admin section.